 In line with the Nursing and Midwifery Council (NMC) regulations, all courses leading to registration (no matter their academic level) must be of three years duration.
 However, for students who already have a suitable degree and relevant experience, we can shorten the duration of the course to two years.

 Examples of relevant experience are in the entry requirements section.

 The majority of study takes place at the Queen's Medical Centre, Nottingham, where we have a clinical skills centre and drop-in facilities where students can practice in a simulated environment.

 Students benefit from learning with manikins, allowing them to gain confidence before working with real patients, as well as allowing them to experience simulated scenarios which might not occur in practice; for example cardiac arrests or critical illness.

 Students can also take advantage of the free HELM Open database, offering over 200 quality, peer-reviewed online learning and teaching resources.

 How to apply

 Shortlisted applicants will be interviewed and selection made based on academic qualifications and personal attributes suitable for nursing.
-Candidates will need to present a short account of how their prior learning and experience relates to nursing practice.
+Adjustments to the interview process can be made for international applicants.
+At interview, candidates will need to present a short account of how their prior learning and experience relates to nursing practice.

 Relevant healthcare experience